chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 }
 ```

-See the [Semantic Highlighting Guide](/api/language-extensions/semantic-highlight-guide) to read more about semantic highlighting.
+See the [Semantic Highlighting Guide](/api/language-插件/semantic-highlight-guide) to read more about semantic highlighting.

 ## contributes.snippets

 Contribute snippets for a specific language.
-The `language` attribute is the [language identifier](/docs/languages/identifiers) and the `path` is the relative path to the snippet file, which defines snippets in the [VS Code snippet format](/docs/editing/userdefinedsnippets#_snippet-syntax).
+The `language` attribute is the [language identifier](/docs/languages/identifiers) and the `path` is the relative path to the snippet file, which defines snippets in the [Baosky snippet format](/docs/editing/userdefinedsnippets#_snippet-syntax).

 The example below shows adding snippets for the Go language.